tegacodes/Drawing-Seeing-Moving-with-Code/assignments.md

 #Assignments

 ##Assignment 1
-Lenticular Animation
 *Due Week 3*

+**Lenticular Animation**

+Assignment Brief:

+* For more advanced animation effects, explore Golan Levin's [pattern master repository.](https://github.com/golanlevin/Pattern_Master).
+This is in Processing so you'll likely want to port to p5.

-Exhibition install in last half of class Week 4
+* Exhibition install in class Week 4

+*Thank you Golan Levin for this assignment*

 ##Assignment 2
-Digital Ecosystems
 *Due Week 8*

+Artificial Life and Simulation

-Part 1:
+* Part 1: Create a digital ecosystems
-Part 2:
+* Part 2: Make your ecosystem LIVE on the web

 ##Assignment 3
-Inter-FACE!
-*Due Week 10*
+*Due Week 11*

 ##Assignment 4
 Final Project